Tejas911/pneumonia-detection/README.md

 - **Depthwise Separable Convolutions:** Reduces computations by separating depthwise and pointwise convolutions.
 - **Entry, Middle, and Exit Flows:** Sequential blocks for effective feature learning.
 - **Efficiency and Performance:** Optimized design for high accuracy with reduced parameters.

+## 📜 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 - ADD ACCURACIES in graphs